6 Rules You Should Be Following in Paris to Eat like a Local

 In Paris, there’s a place for everything.
 This is just as true in cafes, bistrots, and brasseries as it is in other facets of French life.

-Most cafes will have, for example, a smoking and a non-smoking area.
+For example, most cafes will have a smoking and a non-smoking area.
 They will also generally set aside some tables for dining, and others for drinking.
 The key indicator of difference?
 A white tablecloth or table settings of some kind indicates that you can eat there.

 If you sit down at lunchtime at a table with no settings, and then order a meal, you might be asked to move to a spot designated for eating.
 Alternatively, the waiter might begrudgingly set the table for you—but that’s not exactly how you want to start your meal.